Confession: I used to eat Egg Beaters. All the time.

 Why real eggs win, REASON #1

 REAL eggs DON’T cause clogged arteries or heart disease.

 Hey, I hate to focus on the “don’t,” but let’s be real: most folks eat egg “substitutes” for fear of the yolk itself.
 But fear of egg yolks is SO 1984.

 Egg yolks contain critical, natural nutrition worth celebrating.
-Egg Beaters aren't even worth their weight in confetti.
+A carton of egg beaters isn’t even worth its weight in confetti.